 Primarily remembered as a member of the Green Bay Packers, Brett Favre was an 11-time Pro Bowl selection, three-time league MVP, and the winner of Super Bowl XXXI.
 While the ending to his career was not ideal, Favre remains a collecting favorite.
 The 1991 Stadium Club "Brett Farve" error card is the top rookie option for the famed quarterback and also one of the most popular rookie cards of the 1990s.
 The Super Bowl parallel of his rookie card is the place to look for much higher values.

 Passionate and dominant, Ray Lewis spent his entire career with the Baltimore Ravens, earning 13 trips to the Pro Bowl and two AP NFL Defensive Player of the Year Awards along with two Super Bowl titles.
 His most valuable rookie card is found in 1996 Bowman's Best.
-While the base card values are strong, the Ray Lewis Atomic Refractor parallel can push over $1,000.
+While the base card values are strong, the Ray Lewis Atomic Refractor parallel can push into the four-figure range.

 One of the all-time greats in NFL history, Emmitt Smith is popular enough to make an over-produced Score factory set card into a valuable collectible.
 The eight-time Pro Bowl selection was the 1990 Rookie of the Year and won three Super Bowls with the Dallas Cowboys during his Hall of Fame career.
 Like the Brett Favre rookie card, the 1990 Score Supplemental Emmitt Smith rookie card is on a different collecting level than many of the cards on this list.